Election & Voting

 The City of Greenwood Village is divided into four Districts.
 Each District is represented by two City Councilmembers that serve two-year terms, along with the Mayor who is elected at-large for a four year term.
 City elections are non-partisan, meaning free from party affiliation, political group, bias, or designation.

 The City of Greenwood Village holds its regular municipal elections in odd numbered years on the first Tuesday of November.

 Municipal elections are administered by the City Clerk, under the Village’s Home Rule Charter and the Municipal Code of the City of Greenwood.

 There is no scheduled Greenwood Village Municipal Election for 2020.

-Arapahoe County will be conducting several elections in 2020, beginning with the March 3, 2020 Presidential Election which will determine the presidential nominees for each political party.
-All active voters will receive a ballot the week of February 10, 2020.
+Arapahoe County will be conducting several elections in 2020 including the Primary Election for June 30, 2020.
+All active voters will receive a ballot the week of June 8, 2020.
 For more information, please visit www.arapahoevotes.com